 SUICIDE ANALYSIS AND PREDICTION

 1.0 Introduction

-This iteration is a deep dive into the suicide dataset for knowing the reasons behind suicides each year happening around the world.
-Though, several studies like John et al had been done in the past.
-This study is going to make new findings that are useful for govt. entities to make policies that could reduce the mortality rate in the future.
+This iteration is a deep dive into the suicide dataset for knowing the reasons behind suicides each year happening around the world, though several studies like John et al (2007) had been done in the past, this study is going to make new findings that are useful for government entities to better understand the problems that are hidden under.
+This analysis is also going to help them for making new policies that could reduce the mortality rate in the future.
 I will be looking at different aspects of suicides and predicting how much more suicides are going to happen in the coming years in different countries.

 Time Series and Statistics are used for this project.
 The purpose of this study is to understand the reasons for suicide.
 Suicide rate in many countries is higher than the total mortality rate.
 In order to make a change to this scenario, we need to study different patterns and clusters in the data and understand what factors are triggering the tendency for someone to make such decisions. whilst a web-based system will be created that can dynamically create useful visualizations on the python dashboard.
 Every step will be well documented and updated from time to time on GitHub and this repo will be linked to the mocha host server.